 Sugar and Spice

 Frosted and shimmering shadow on the lids with rust colors cutting the crease makes us think of a sugary sweet treat reminiscent of a cinnamon bun or snickerdoodle cookie.
-Blending the warmer colored shadow towards the brow helps to tie the look together so the shadow looks cohesive throughout.
+Blending the warmer shadow towards the brow helps to tie the look together so the shadow looks cohesive throughout.

 Yes To Gold